floriandnst/floriandnst/README.md

-# Hi there, Florian 👋
+# Hi there, I'm Florian 👋

 ## I'm currently in an apprenticeship as a software developer